 The battery-backed CMOS memory is used to store the Fiery server's machine settings.
 None of this information is considered confidential or private.
-If CMOS memory is installed, users can access these settings on a Windows 10 IoT Enterprise 2016 or 2019 based server by using the monitor, keyboard, and mouse.
+If CMOS memory is installed, users can access these settings on a Windows 10 based server by using a monitor, keyboard, and mouse.